-- Roll potato ball gently in whisked egg, letting any loose egg drippings drip off before placing the ball into the panko crumbs bowl.
-Then roll in panko crumbs.
+- Roll potato ball gently in panko crumbs.
 I find it is easier to place ball into bowl with 1 cup of crumbs and then scoop and pour more crumbs over the ball.
 Set aside and repeat with remaining potato balls.
 When you run low on the panko crumbs, add another 1 cup.
 You don’t want to add all the crumbs at once because the crumbs don’t stick as well when they get moist.

 - Add enough oil into a large pot being used for frying to cover potato balls.
 Bring oil to medium heat.
 Add a few potato balls at a time and cook until golden, occasionally flipping balls so that they are evenly cooked.

 - Serve potato balls with Stubb’s BBQ sauce.

 - These potato balls cook best while still firm and cold.
 If it’s a hot day or you took a long time to make your potato balls, keep balls chilling in fridge until ready to fry.

 - Be careful not to fry them at too high heat.
 The strong bubbling of the oil can cause the potato balls to break open.